two-torial/two-torial/docs/games/maimaidx/buddies/setup.md

     maimai DX executables are protected and will not run on a regular computer.

-    Obtained unprotected (also called "unpacked" or "decrypted" by the community) copies of the following files and the associated configuration file:
+    Obtain unprotected (also called "unpacked" or "decrypted" by the community) copies of the following files and the associated configuration file:

     - amdaemon.exe